+Home | Museum | Wanted | Specs | Previous | Next |

 Calculations are carried out to 12 digits, with overflow indicated by the

 display resetting to zero.
-The calculator does not lock out the keyboard
+The calculator does not physically or logically lock out the keyboard

 on overflow.